markproy/bird-classification-workshop/lab2-train-model.md

 In this section, you will create a SageMaker training job to build your bird species identification model.
 The resulting model artifacts will be used in a SageMaker endpoint to provide predictions.
 Detailed documentation is available for image classification [hyperparameters](https://docs.aws.amazon.com/sagemaker/latest/dg/IC-Hyperparameter.html) as well as how to [train a model](https://docs.aws.amazon.com/sagemaker/latest/dg/IC-Hyperparameter.html) using Amazon SageMaker.

 Here are the detailed steps to train the model by creating a job from the console.
-First click on "Training Jobs" on the left panel of the SageMaker console.
-Then click on "Create Training Job".
+First click on `Training Jobs` on the left panel of the SageMaker console.
+Then click on `Create Training Job`.
 From there, you need to fill in the details of the job:

 * Pick a name for the job.
-* Choose 'Image classification' from the built in list of algorithms.
+* Choose `Image classification` from the built in list of algorithms.
-* Choose 'ml.p2.xlarge' instance type.
+* Choose `ml.p2.xlarge` instance type.
 Note that your account must have its resource limit increased beyond the default of 0.
 The p2 and p3 instance families provide GPU's, which are required for SageMaker's image classification algorithm.
 * Define 2 data channels.
-Content type 'application/x-recordio'.
+Content type `application/x-recordio`.
 Compression type: None, Record wrapper type: None, Data type: S3Prefix, S3 data distribution type: FullyReplicated.
 URI: s3://<bucket-name>/train/ .
 S3 output path: s3://<bucket-name>/output .

 Define the hyperparameters:
 * **num_classes**: 4.
 If you were to use the full NABirds dataset, this would be 555.